thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Removed Airstrikes title from top status bar
 - Removed tent on rebel HQ (all actions from it moved to new commander UI)
 - Removed duplicated or obsolete code
+- Singleplayer support is fully turned off, use LAN server to play singleplayer
 - Dropped Taviana support (Taviana IP/Steam Workshop issues)
 - Disabled Pursuers until full Random Events implementation will happen
-- (Altis) removed some outposts to give more varienty in possible start positions
+- (Altis) removed some outposts to give more variety in possible start positions
 - (2.4 CV) Removed Antistasi Units support
 - (2.4 CV) Disabled LootToCrate from Community Version (2.4) as it conflicts with Antistasi Plus's loot system